skynixukraine/SX-Photo-Gallery/readme.txt

 = How to create a gallery? =

-1. Go to SX Photo Galleries -> All SX Photo Galleries.
+1. Go to SX Galleries -> All SX Galleries.
 2. Enter name for new gallery.
 3. If needed - fill other fields.
 4. Press "Add New Gallery".
 New gallery will appear in the table-list of galleries.